7 nights starting from

 The principality of Monaco may be a tiny 1.9 square km, but you’d be hard pushed to find as much luxury anywhere else.
 Ruled over by its famous royal family and full of lavish hotels, luxury tower blocks, gleaming super cars and a harbour stuffed with multi-million pound yachts, Monaco is a fascinating place to visit.
 See the famous Grand Casino and Hotel de Paris and soak up the ambience.

-Day 5: Morning tour to Ventimiglia with traditional local lunch in the hills.
+Day 5: Morning tour to Dolceacqua with a traditional local lunch at the seaside.

 Day 6: Full day tour to Portofino and Santa Margherita.